-Despite the fact that ETL took its name and separate existence during the first decade of the 21st century, ETL processes have been a companion to database technology for a lengthier period of time -in fact, from the beginning of its existence.
+Despite the fact that ETL obtained its separate existence during the first decade of the 21st century, ETL processes have been a companion to database technology for a lengthier period of time -in fact, from the beginning of its existence.
 During that period, ETL software was just silently hidden as a routine programming task without any particular name or individual importance.
 ETL was born on the first day that a programmer constructed a program that takes records from a certain persistent file and populates or enriches another file with this information.
 Since then, any kind of data processing software that reshapes or filters records, calculates new values, and populates another data store than the original one is a form of an ETL program.
-Apart from this low-profile programming task, research efforts have long hidden ETL tasks, although not much attention was paid to them.

-The earliest form of ETL system that we know of goes back to the EXPRESS system [13] that was intended to act as an engine that produces data transformations given some data definition and conversion nonprocedural statements.
+The earliest form of ETL system goes back to the EXPRESS system [13] that was intended to act as an engine that produces data transformations given some data definition and conversion nonprocedural statements.
 In later years, during the early days of data integration, the driving force behind data integration were wrapper-mediator schemes; the construction of the wrappers is a primitive form of ETL scripting [12].
 In the mid '90's, data warehousing came in the central stage of database research and still, ETL was there, but hidden behind the lines.
-Popular books [4] do not mention the ETL triplet at all, although the different parts (transformation, cleansing, staging of intermediate data, and loading) are all covered - even if this is done very briefly at times (it is also noteworthy that the 3rd edition of the same book in 2003 mentions ETL, although briefly).
+Popular books [3] do not mention the ETL triplet at all, although the different parts (transformation, cleansing, staging of intermediate data, and loading) are all covered - even if this is done very briefly at times (it is also noteworthy that the 3rd edition of the same book in 2003 mentions ETL, although briefly).
 At the same time, early research literature treated data warehouses as collections of materialized views since this abstraction was simple and quite convenient for the formulation of research problems.